 It is the department’s responsibility to transfer deficits out of sponsored awards promptly within 90 days after the award end date.

-If cost overruns remain unresolved beyond 90 days after the termination date, SPA will notify the school/center’s Lead Research Administrator.
-Continued issues with resolution of cost overruns will be brought to the attention of the school/center Executive Administrative Dean (EAD) or equivalent, and the representative of the Budget Center at 120 days after the termination date.
+If cost overruns remain unresolved beyond 90 days after the termination date, Post-Award will notify the school/center’s Lead Research Administrator.
+Continued issues with resolution of cost overruns will be brought to the attention of the school/center Executive Administrative Dean (EAD) or equivalent, and the representative of the Budget Center at 90 days after the termination date.
 If the overruns continue to be unresolved 5 months after the termination date, the entire overexpenditure balance will be transferred to the Principal Investigator’s discretionary DeptID or to the department’s DeptID at the discretion of the department chair.

 Occasionally receivables on sponsored award accounts are difficult to collect.
-SPA will notify the Lead Research Administrator and the EAD or equivalent of any sponsor receivable that is over 60 days due and plan a more aggressive collection approach.
+Post-Award will notify the Lead Research Administrator and the EAD or equivalent of any sponsor receivable that is over 60 days due and plan a more aggressive collection approach.
 Every effort will be made to collect outstanding reimbursements before the deficit is transferred to the department’s DeptID.

 Most federal sponsors and many private sponsors require the submission of final reports within 90 days after the award end date (some agencies may require early or later submission).
 When Tufts is a subrecipient, final reports are due to the prime institution in advance of the 90-day mark.
 Please refer to the award terms and conditions to determine the due dates.